🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Building a Simple Strategy

-1. Track price movements across chosen markets using WebSocket feeds
+1. Track price movements across selected markets using WebSocket feeds

-2. Determine an exponential moving average spanning the preceding 24-hour window
+2. Compute an exponential moving average spanning the preceding day

-3. Initiate a purchase position when price declines 10%+ relative to that average
+3. Purchase when the price declines 10%+ relative to the computed average

-4. Close the position when price recovers toward the average level
+4. Liquidate holdings once the price recovers to the average level

 5. Apply Kelly criterion methodology for optimal position sizing